PentHertz/RF-Swift/README.md

-rfswift host setup                 # asks each step; --yes takes the defaults rfswift host udev                  # RF Swift's udev rules only (SDR/RF hardware without root) rfswift host docker-access         # docker group + socket ACL, works without logging out
+rfswift host setup                 # asks each step; --yes takes the defaults rfswift host udev                  # RF Swift's udev rules only (SDR/RF hardware without root) rfswift host docker-access         # docker group + socket ACL, works without logging out rfswift host isolate               # Nix jail (--isolate): bubblewrap and, on Ubuntu 24.04+, its AppArmor profile
 ```

 The udev rules ship as a reference copy in `/usr/share/rfswift/udev/70-rfswift.rules` (and inside the binary).
 Rootless Podman and Nix environments run tools as your user and need them; Docker runs as root and does not.
 They grant group `plugdev` plus the logged-in user's seat ACL, never world-writable device nodes, and udev is reloaded on the spot.
 The setup wizard also offers to install Docker and/or Podman from your distribution's repositories, or to skip that and use the Nix engine. `get_rfswift.sh` asks the same questions (`RFSWIFT_UDEV=1|0`, `RFSWIFT_ENGINE=docker|podman|both|skip`, `RFSWIFT_NIX=1|0`, `RFSWIFT_ISOLATE=1|0` and `RFSWIFT_INSTALL_DIR=<dir>` answer up front), and the Workbench's **Engine doctor** has the same buttons behind a polkit prompt.
 They install `rfswift` in `/usr/bin`; the installer removes the copies an earlier tarball install left in `/usr/local/bin` or `~/.rfswift/bin` (and the shell alias pointing at them) when you agree, since those would shadow the packaged binary.
 A packaged `rfswift` is upgraded with the next package (or by re-running the installer), and `rfswift update` says so instead of overwriting it.